 A facade is the face or front of a building.

 Most of the California missions have a simple facade, but the one at Mission Santa Barbara is more elaborate.

-A large, decorated bowl holding Holy Water.
+A font is a large, decorated bowl holding Holy Water.
 Used for baptizing babies and new converts.

-A member of a Catholic Church religious order, named for St. Francis of Assisi.
+A Franciscan is a member of a Catholic Church religious order, named for St. Francis of Assisi.